Freemasonry in Lebanon: History

+Grand Lodge of Lebanon

+The Grand Lodge of Free & Accepted Masons of Lebanon was established in 2018 by the Grand Lodge of New York.
+3 lodges in the District Grand Lodge of Syria-Lebanon under the Grand Lodge of New York were granted a charter from the Grand Lodge of New York and William M. Sandone, Grand Master to form their own Grand Lodge.

+In 2026, it was recognized by the Commission on Information for Recognition at the Conference of Grand Masters of Masons in North America, which includes 52 Grand Lodges from the United States, 10 in Canada, the State of York, Mexico and the American Canadian Grand Lodge of Germany.

+However, the Grand Lodge has not been recognized by the United Grand Lodge of England or the Grand Lodge of Scotland or the Grand Lodge of Ireland.

+District Grand Lodge of Syria-Lebanon under the Grand Lodge of New York

-In 1955 the Grand Lodge of New York consecrated the District Grand Lodge of Syria-Lebanon on August 22, 1955, by Past Grand Master of the Grand Lodge of New York M∴ W∴ Charles W. Frossel, who flew to Lebanon for that purpose.
+In 1955 the Grand Lodge of New York consecrated the District Grand Lodge of Syria-Lebanon on August 22, 1955, by Past Grand Master of the Grand Lodge of New York Charles W. Frossel, who flew to Lebanon for that purpose.
 The first lodge, Syrio-American Lodge No. 1, was consecrated in 1924.
-12 lodges were chartered & consecrated in all, 11 in Lebanon and 1 in Syria.
-Of these the 11 lodges in Lebanon remain active.
-The one in Syria, Ibrahim El Khalil Lodge No. 4 in Damascus, originally consecrated in 1927, went dormant after the 1967 war.
+11 lodges were chartered and consecrated in Lebanon, all of which remain active.
+One lodge was chartered in Syria in 1927, the Ibrahim El Khalil Lodge No. 4 in Damascus, but it went dormant after the 1967 war.

+District Grand Lodge of Lebanon under Grand Lodge of Scotland

+In 2013, the District Grand Lodge of Lebanon was formed under the auspices of the Grand Lodge of Scotland.
+Operating within its framework were originally six lodges, with 12 lodges as of 2026.

+Lodges charted by the Grand Lodge of Washington, D.C.

 In 2010, the Grand Lodge of Washington, D.C. chartered their first lodge in Lebanon, Phoenix Lodge No. 1001 in Al Fanar, Lebanon.
 In 2018, a French-speaking lodge under the name of Cadmus Lodge No. 1002 was also chartered, bringing the total number of lodges operating under the Grand Lodge of Washington, D.C. to two.
 A third one, Cedrus Libani No 1003 was established in 2022.
 In 2024, the charters for these three lodges were arrested.
-They were later restored in November 2024 by the Grand Master of Grand Lodge of Washington, D.C.

-In 2013, the District Grand Lodge of Lebanon was formed under the auspices of the Grand Lodge of Scotland.
-Operating within its framework were 6 Lodges; Lodge Peace 908 (Arabic speaking meets in Fanar), Lodge Kadisha 1002 (English speaking meets in Fanar), Lodge Zahle 1047 (Arabic speaking meets in Zahle), Lodge El Mizab 1130 (Arabic speaking meets in El Mina Tripoli), Lodge Mount Lebanon 1312 (Arabic speaking meets in Koura), Lodge Harmony 1830 (English speaking meets in Zahle).

-Since then, 4 more Lodges have been formed to bring the number of Lodges operating under the District Grand Lodge of Lebanon to 10, namely Lodge Pythagoras 1841 (English speaking meets in Fanar), Lodge King Hiram 1351 (English speaking meets in Fanar), Lodge Trinity 1846 (English Speaking meets in Fanar), and Lodge Al Nour 1847 (English speaking meets in Chtaura).

-In 2018, 3 lodges in the District Grand Lodge of Syria-Lebanon under the Grand Lodge of New York were granted a charter from the Grand Lodge of New York and William M. Sandone, Grand Master to form their own Grand Lodge, "The Grand Lodge of Free & Accepted Masons of Lebanon."
-The Grand Lodge formed has not been recognized by the United Grand Lodge of England or other major grand lodges like the Grand Lodge of Scotland or Ireland.